banner

 Write a function that takes an unsigned integer and returns the number of '1' bits it has (also known as the Hamming weight).

-This problem is relatively simple.
-We continuously perform bitwise AND and right shift operations on the parameter to count the number of 1 bits.
+This problem is too simple.
+We can continuously perform bitwise AND operations and right shifts on the parameter to count the number of 1s.

 func hammingWeight(num uint32) int {